 - 1. Be CDBG eligible (or receive a waiver). - 2.
 Meet a national objective as defined by 24 Code of Federal Regulations (CFR) 570.483. - 3.
-Address a direct or indirect disaster impact in presidentially-declared impacted parishes.
+Address a direct or indirect disaster impact in presidentially-declared impacted localities.

 The City can address a disaster impact through a number of eligible CDBG activities listed in Section 105(a) of the Housing and Community Development Act (HDCA) of 1974, as amended.
 The recovery activities described herein will make full use of the three national objectives under 24 CFR 570.483, which include benefitting LMI persons, preventing or eliminating slums or blight, and meeting urgent needs to implement a robust and comprehensive recovery for the residents of Lake Charles.
+The entire City of Lake Charles is located in the storm-defined MID and the entire aggregated City census tracts and blocks are deemed LMI as the City population as a whole is found to be greater than 51% LMI.
+Proposed projects in this Action Plan are to benefit residents of the City and tie-back in their entirety to the storm through the development of affordable rental housing, economic development opportunities that promote the training/education of LMI individuals and promote the economic growth of small businesses that hire and retain LMI individuals, and future emergency preparedness unmet needs.
+In addition, each proposed project is also seeking to eliminate blight and to include two national CDBG objectives.
+All project proposed and contained within this Action Plan also will integrate a facet of mitigation and resilience to meet the 15% aggregate set-aside standard as promulgated by federal grant guidelines and in fact the resultant projects are anticipated to exceed the minimum 15% threshold.